a2stuff/a2d/res/notes/testplan.md

 * Repeat the following cases with these modifiers: Open-Apple, Solid-Apple:
   * Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and press Tab repeatedly.
 Verify that windows are activated and cycle in forward order (A, B, C, A, B, C, ...).
   * Launch DeskTop.
 Open 3 windows (A, B, C).
 Hold modifier and press \` repeatedly.
 Verify that windows are activated cycle in forward order (A, B, C, A, B, C, ...).
   * Launch DeskTop.
 Open 3 windows (A, B, C).
-Hold modifier and shift and press \` repeatedly.
+Hold modifier and press Shift+\` repeatedly.
 Verify that windows are activated cycle in reverse order (B, A, C, B, A, C, ...).
   * On a IIgs: Launch DeskTop.
 Open 3 windows (A, B, C).
-Hold modifier and shift and press Tab repeatedly.
+Hold modifier and press Shift+Tab repeatedly.
 Verify that windows are activated cycle in reverse order (B, A, C, B, A, C, ...).
   * On a Platinum IIe: Launch DeskTop.
 Open 3 windows (A, B, C).
-Hold modifier and shift and press Tab repeatedly.
+Hold modifier and press Shift+Tab repeatedly.
 Verify that windows are activated cycle in reverse order (B, A, C, B, A, C, ...).

 * Launch DeskTop.
 Open a volume window containing a folder.
 Open the folder window.
 Note that the folder icon is shaded.
 Close the volume window.
 Open the volume window again.
 Verify that the folder icon is shaded.
 * Launch DeskTop.
 Open a volume window.
 In the volume window, create a new folder F1 and open it.
 Note that the F1 icon is shaded.
 In the volume window, create a new folder F2.
 Verify that the F1 icon is still shaded.